yogeshShopno/Pharma247/README.md

 🚀 Automatic Tax Calculation (GST, VAT, etc.)
 🚀 Dark Mode UI

-why i feels like i dont want to do a coding anymore this is my passion or not i am not sure when i am feeking like bore ,

 Technology Stack
 Layer	Technology Used
 Frontend	React.js, Tailwind CSS